-For the year, the School's General Fund reported an increase in fund balance of \$2,482.
-Revenues to the School for the local operating budget increased \$498,387, or 18%, from the prior year.
-Total General Fund expenditures increased \$557,885, or 20%.
-The increase in revenues was primarily due to increases in total student enrollment, changes in the mix of student population, especially special education student population, and a large increase in unit value from the State of New Mexico.
-Expenditure increases in the General Fund were primarily attributed to increases in personnel salaries and benefits, a 35-day extension of the school year, through grants funded within the unit value and increase in costs of serving students in a distance learning environment.
+For the year, the School's General Fund reported an increase in fund balance of \$39,953.
+Revenues to the School for the local operating budget decreased \$430,690, or 13%, from the prior year.
+Total General Fund expenditures decreased \$468,161, or 14%.
+The decrease in revenues was primarily due to decreases in total student enrollment primarily due to COVID-19 parental concerns, changes in the mix of student population, especially special education student population, offset by an increase in unit value from the State of New Mexico.
+Expenditure decreases in the General Fund were primarily attributed to decreases in operational payment of the school's lease purchase agreement, and federal assistance to pay for costs serving students in a distance learning environment, increased social and emotional supports, and expenditures needed to deal with COVID-19.